Pittsburgh Area Ski Resorts

 The home of the famous Lower Wildcat slope, Laurel Mountain is located within 493 acres of Laurel Mountain State Park in south central Pennsylvania.

-Located in Edinboro, Erie County, this small Pennsylvania ski area offers snow tubing and eight slopes and trails for downhill skiing and snowboarding.
+Formerly known as Mountain View, this small Pennsylvania ski area in Erie County offers snow tubing and eight slopes and trails for downhill skiing and snowboarding.

 Mystic Mountain (Pennsylvania)

 The world-famous Nemacolin Woodlands Resort and Spa ensured its place as a year-round destination when it opened Mystic Mountain.
 And there is nothing better after a day of skiing than being pampered in a spa!